TRANSPARENCY REPORT

 Responsible disclosure

-This year the responsible disclosure notifications that have been reported to BIT are included for the fourth time.
+The table below indicates how many responsible disclosure reports have been made to BIT.
 In this overview we have made a distinction between rejected notifications, already known vulnerabilities and vulnerabilities that are not yet known to us.

 The number of responsible disclosure notifications that have been reported to BIT are displayed in the graph below.
 This will give you a clear overview of the developments during the years.